apigee/ansible-opdk-accelerator/README.md

 Usage: Minimum Setup
 ====================

-Set up your a work space at ~/apigee-workspace/for working with Apigee OPDK roles with:
+Set up your a workspace at ~/apigee-workspace/ if you already have git and pip installed:

     ansible-playbook setup-base.yml